Having the right sized kayak paddle can make all the difference while on the water.

 *Depending on the type of use, whitewater paddles can break regardless of the manufacture due to the intense conditions their put through.
 A perfect design always balances weight versus strength for a given set of materials.
 Be prepared for the unexpected moments by carrying a compact, easy to store 4-piece paddle as well.

-HOW DO I KNOW WHAT BLADES TO CHOOSE?
+HOW DO I KNOW WHAT BLADE SHAPE TO CHOOSE?

 Your paddling style is the biggest factor when determining whether you should be paddling with a short wide blade or a long skinny blade.